scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. _fullscreen:

 Fullscreen mode
 	Switches between playing games in a window, or playing them in fullscreen mode.
-Switch between the two by using :kbd:`Alt + F5` while in a game.
+Switch between the two by using :kbd:`Alt+F5` while in a game.

 	*fullscreen*